medic/cht-docs/content/en/apps/concepts/access.md

 ---

-Apps built with the Core Framework runs on most modern computers with the newest versions of Google Chrome or Mozilla Firefox.
+Apps built with the Core Framework run on most modern computers with the newest versions of Google Chrome or Mozilla Firefox.

 ## Hardware & Software Requirements